A lack of cash can not only stall your company’s growth but also place its very existence under threat.

-The alternative finance market includes a wide variety of financing models including peer-to-peer lending, crowdfunding and specialist finance providers offering products such as selective invoice finance and invoice trading platforms.
+The alternative finance market includes a wide variety of financing models.
+These include peer-to-peer lending, crowdfunding and specialist finance providers.
+Products such as selective invoice finance and invoice trading platforms are offered.

 The benefit is that since they have greater flexibility than traditional funding sources they can often offer a faster turnaround on the right deals.

-The disadvantage is that it can cost more than overdraft or loan charges so it may have a bigger impact on your profit margins.
+The disadvantage is that it can cost more than overdraft or loan charges.
+Therefore, a bigger impact on your profit margins.

 Peer-to-peer (P2P) lending